Peter Balakian: Public Intellectual Work

 Balakian's political and cultural commentary and op-eds have appeared in The Washington Post, The Guardian, Salon, LA Times, Boston Globe, and The Daily Beast, and his essays about art and literature have appeared in Art In America, Poetry, New York Times Magazine, Tikkun, Literary Hub, The Chronicle of Higher Education, and many scholarly journals.
 In addition to his book prizes, Balakian's other awards include a Guggenheim Fellowship, an NEA Fellowship, the Presidential Medal, and the Movses Khoranatsi medal from Armenia, and the Spendlove Prize for Social Justice, Tolerance, and Diplomacy.

 Personal life

 Balakian was married to Helen Kebabian, director of government, foundation, and corporate relations at Colgate University.
-Balakian's daughter, Sophia, is a cultural anthropologist who teaches at George Mason University and is married to the fiction writer Michael Don, author of the story collection Partners and Strangers.
-Balakian's son, James, is a senior consultant for Deloitte in the Government and Public Services Division in Washington DC.

 Balakian is the nephew of former New York Times Book Review editor Nona Balakian (1918-1991), literary scholar Anna Balakian (1915-1997), and great-great nephew of Grigoris Balakian (1878-1934), memoirist and nonfiction writer and Bishop in the Armenian Apostolic Church.
+Grigoris Balakian wrote one of the most important survivor memoirs of the Armenian Genocide, Armenian Golgotha.